NEW YORK CITY

 Based on the critically acclaimed play that inspired the now classic film, this streetwise musical will take you to the stoops of the Bronx in the 1960s — where a young man is caught between the father he loves and the mob boss he'd love to be.
-Featuring an original doo-wop score, this is a tale about respect, loyalty, love and above all else: family.
+Featuring an original doo-wop score, this is a tale about respect, loyalty, love, and above all else, family.

 Save up to 35%

 One of the longest-running shows on Broadway, Chicago is a New York City institution.
-It tells the story of Roxy Hart and Velma Kelly, two killer dillers on their way to fame by any means possible.
+It tells the story of Roxie Hart and Velma Kelly, two killer-dillers on their way to fame by any means possible.
 All publicity is good publicity, right?
-When Roxy shoots her lover Fred, she employs the unscrupulous lawyer, Billy Flynn to get her off the hook.
+When Roxie shoots her lover, Fred, she employs an unscrupulous lawyer, Billy Flynn, to get herself off the hook.
 But will she be thwarted by double-murderess and headliner Velma Kelly?
 Or will this gruesome twosome become a sister act?

-Chicago features a classic score by John Kander and Fred Ebb including the songs "All the Jazz," "Cell Block Tango," and "Razzle Dazzle."
+Chicago features a classic score by John Kander and Fred Ebb, including the songs "All That Jazz," "Cell Block Tango," and "Razzle Dazzle."
 So you better slick your hair and wear your buckle shoes for Chicago on Broadway.